Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 The CLI lives in `@autometa/cli` and automatically chooses the best execution mode:

-- If your project has the Vi-test runner or Jest configured, `autometa run` defers to that runner so you keep watch mode, snapshots, and familiar reporters.
+- If your project has Vitest or Jest configured, `autometa run` defers to that runner so you keep watch mode, snapshots, and familiar reporters.
 - If no native runner is detected, the CLI falls back to the standalone runtime.
 It still respects `autometa.config.ts`, parameter types, and your step bundle.

 Common commands: